 29th Anniversary of the ADA

-Anniversary of the ADA marks an ongoing service for The ADA and the ADA Amendments Act of 2008 (ADAAA) give civil rights protections to individuals with disabilities similar to those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
+The anniversary of the ADA marks the extraordinary service that the ADA and the ADA Amendments Act of 2008 (ADAAA) provide individuals with disabilities as they give civil rights protections to this population similar to those provided to individuals on the basis of race, color, sex, national origin, age, and religion.
 The ADA and ADAAA also assure equal opportunity for people with disabilities to access business, employment, transportation, telecommunication, and state and local government programs and services.